feedreader/pluto.starter/README.md

 # Planet Pluto Quick Starter Kit

+Welcome to Planet Pluto.
+(Auto-)build your own planet news site from web feeds.

 ## Step 0: Download and Unpack (or Clone)

-Welcome to Planet Pluto.
 To get started:

 Option I) Download (that is, click on the green "Clone or download" button on the right side and than "Download ZIP") and unpack the zip archive.